wxyang007/protconn/README.md

   - Global Administrative Unit Layers (GAUL), revision 2015 (2017-02-02).
 The layer must exists in the working gdb befor running scripts.
   - Terrestrial Ecoregions of the World (Olson et al., 2001).
 The layer must exists in the working gdb befor running scripts

+**TBD**: 1.
+Prepare a script for  - GDB creation and
+                                  - copy of required layers (gaul and ecoregions) from DB

 ### 1. GIS processing